defold/doc/docs/en/manuals/gui.md

 Adjust Reference
 : Controls how each node's *Adjust Mode* should be calculated:

-  - `Per Node` adjusts eack node against the adjusted size of the parent node, or the resized screen.
+  - `Per Node` adjusts each node against the adjusted size of the parent node, or the resized screen.
   - `Disable` turns off node adjust mode.
 This forces all nodes to keep their set size.

 Max Nodes